-STRATEGY: # ACTION ITEM TIMING Make providing input easier ET14 Move public comments to the beginning of the agenda 2023 ET15 Create Public Participation Plan to provide guidance on public involvement in all agency activities 2023-2024 ET16 Keep RTA customer-facing resources and tools up-to-date and easy to use for riders, including reintroducing the chat feature on website for web users 2023-2026 STRATEGY: # ACTION ITEM TIMING Make transit accessible for people with disabilities BE3 Complete a comprehensive accessibility study to ensure that all agency activities and RTA services reflect best practice for universal accessibility 2023-2024 BE4 Complete paratransit operations analysis and implement resulting recommendations 2024-2025 BE6 In accordance with legal agreements, work with the City of New Orleans to inspect transit stops and develop a new ADA Transition Plan 2024 BE7 In accordance with legal agreements, work with the City of New Orleans to ensure that all transit stops are ADA- compliant by 2031 2023-2031 STRATEGY: # ACTION ITEM TIMING Partner with schools, major employers, and social service providers CO30 Scale up bulk pass purchases through building partnerships with major employers, emerging industries, healthcare providers, and large social service providers 2023-2025
+STRATEGY: # ACTION ITEM TIMING Make providing input easier ET14 Move public comments to the beginning of the agenda 2022 - ET15 Create Public Participation Plan to provide guidance on public involvement in all agency activities 2022-2023 ET16 Keep RTA customer-facing resources and tools up-to-date and easy to use for riders, including reintroducing the chat feature on website for web users 2023-2026 STRATEGY: # ACTION ITEM TIMING Make transit accessible for people with disabilities BE3 Complete a comprehensive accessibility study to ensure that all agency activities and RTA services reflect best practice for universal accessibility 2023-2024 BE4 Complete paratransit operations analysis and implement resulting recommendations 2025 BE6 In accordance with legal agreements, work with the City of New Orleans to inspect transit stops and develop a new ADA Transition Plan 2024 BE7 In accordance with legal agreements, work with the City of New Orleans to ensure that all transit stops are ADA- compliant by 2031 2022-2031 STRATEGY: # ACTION ITEM TIMING Partner with schools, major employers, and social service providers CO30 Scale up bulk pass purchases through building partnerships with major employers, emerging industries, healthcare providers, and large social service providers 2022-2025

 CO31 Increase number of public high schools using RTA as a transportation option for students.
-2023-2025 CO32 Complete pilot program with Delgado and build out formalized program for University Pass Program 2023-2025 CO33 Explore feasibility of working with employers to sponsor transit routes or transit passenger amenities 2023-2026 STRATEGY: # ACTION ITEM TIMING Improve access to healthcare and recreation SH7 Coordinate with healthcare facilities to improve access and transit passenger amenities to facilities.
-2023-2026 SH8 Coordinate with community health centers to improve access and transit passenger amenities to facilities.
-2023-2026 SH9 Coordinate with NORD to improve access and transit passenger amenities to facilities.
-2023-2026 STRATEGY: # ACTION ITEM TIMING Support walkable, livable transit corridors # SH3 ACTION ITEM Increase ridership through marketing campaigns, Transit Oriented Communities (TOC) initiatives and regional coordination.
-TIMING 2023-2028 Support walkable, livable Increase ridership through marketing campaigns, Transit Oriented Communities (TOC) initiatives and regional Support walkable, livable SH3 Increase ridership through marketing campaigns, Transit Oriented Communities (TOC) initiatives and regional coordination.
-Encourage transit-supportive development by working with local governments to waive parking requirements or use parking maximums for development near frequent transit 2023-2028
+2022-2025 CO32 Complete pilot program with Delgado and build out formalized program for University Pass Program 2022-2025 CO33 Explore feasibility of working with employers to sponsor transit routes or transit passenger amenities 2023-2026 STRATEGY: # ACTION ITEM TIMING Improve access to healthcare and recreation SH7 Coordinate with healthcare facilities to improve access and transit passenger amenities to facilities.
+2022-2026 SH8 Coordinate with community health centers to improve access and transit passenger amenities to facilities.
+2022-2026 SH9 Coordinate with NORD to improve access and transit passenger amenities to facilities.
+2022-2026 STRATEGY: # ACTION ITEM TIMING STRATEGY: Support walkable, livable transit corridors # SH3 ACTION ITEM Increase ridership through marketing campaigns, Transit Oriented Communities (TOC) initiatives and regional coordination.
+TIMING 2022-2028 Support walkable, livable Increase ridership through marketing campaigns, Transit Oriented Communities (TOC) initiatives and regional Support walkable, livable SH3 Increase ridership through marketing campaigns, Transit Oriented Communities (TOC) initiatives and regional coordination.
+Encourage transit-supportive development by working with local governments to waive parking requirements or use parking maximums for development near frequent transit 2022-2028

-STRATEGY: # ACTION ITEM TIMING Encourage more housing, businesses, and community services in areas along High Capacity Transit lines BE1 Establish and maintain a Transit Oriented Communities (TOC) working group with local governments and partners to develop tools that support an increase in affordable housing and ridership Ongoing Capacity transmitted BE2 Adopt an agency TOC policy to guide joint development opportunities and local government land use regulations 2023-2024 CO27 Create a TOC program and plan, including consideration of property owned privately and by other public agencies 2023-2024 CO28 Work with local governments to implement and encourage TOC with zoning overlays and other tools 2023-2025 CO29 Work with regional and state organizations to encourage developers to build TOC in preferred areas with affordable housing 2023-2025
+Encourage more housing, businesses, and community services in areas along High Capacity Transit lines BE1 Establish and maintain a Transit Oriented Communities (TOC) working group with local governments and partners to develop tools that support an increase in affordable housing and ridership Ongoing BE2 Adopt an agency TOC policy to guide joint development opportunities and local government land use regulations 2022-2023 CO27 Create a TOC program and plan, including consideration of property owned privately and by other public agencies 2022-2023 CO28 Work with local governments to implement and encourage TOC with zoning overlays and other tools 2022-2024 CO29 Work with regional and state organizations to encourage developers to build TOC in preferred areas with affordable housing 2022-2024